InfiniTimeOrg/InfiniTime/README.md

 Here are some people I would like to highlight:

  - [Atc1441](https://github.com/atc1441/) : He works on an Arduino based firmware for the Pinetime and many other smartwatches based on similar hardware.
 He was of great help when I was implementing support for the BMA421 motion sensor and I²C driver.
  - [Koen](https://github.com/bosmoment) : He’s working on a firmware based on RiotOS.
-He integrated similar libs than me : NimBLE, LittleVGL,… His help was invaluable too!
+He integrated similar libs as me : NimBLE, LittleVGL,… His help was invaluable too!
  - [Lup Yuen Lee](https://github.com/lupyuen) : He is everywhere : he works on a Rust firmware, buils a MCUBoot based bootloader for the Pinetime, design a Flutter based companion app for smartphones and write a lot of articles about the Pinetime!

 *If you feel like you should appear on this list, just get in touch with me or submit a PR :)*